Food & Wine of Piedmont™

 • Traditional Italian breakfast is served.

-• Meet your driver for an excursion to a famous winery.
-Visit the winery for a tour.
-Following the tour, a light lunch and wine tasting in the wine cellar is included.
+• Meet your driver for an excursion to a famous Piedmont winery.
+Visit the property, discover the vineyards, cantina and cellars with an English-speaking host.
+Enjoy a wine tasting light lunch at the winery.

 • Return to the property following your tour.